 The Botanical Art School has been operated as one of the Friends most important activities.
-Established by Margaret Muffet and now managed by the Friends for over 10 years, this wonderful program offers people an opportunity to explore and learn about the world of plants, a place where art meets science.
+Established by Margaret Muffet, it has been operated by the Friends since 2007; this wonderful program offers people an opportunity to explore and learn about the world of plants, a place where art meets science.

 As in past exhibitions, the style and subject range of Inspired by Nature 4 will be incredibly diverse and presented in a variety of formats.
 Most of us do not realize it often takes two or three seasons for an artist to finish an individual work.
 The world of plants and flowers is transient – once a specimen is selected it must be analyzed and sketched then translated onto paper for completion.
 In between collection and recording, the original flower may have wilted, its life cycle finished.
 The artist will often wait a full year before they can again work directly from a freshly picked specimen.

 This is the fourth exhibition in the ‘Inspired by Nature’ series, and the second season that it has been curated by Jill Shalless from art@wintergarden.
 Much of the plant material featured has been sourced from the Geelong Botanic Gardens; works will represent artists at many levels from highly skilled to beginner.
 For some, this will be their first exhibition.
 The Friends invite you to visit the gallery and join the artists on their wonderful botanical journey.